Lakneswaran/Tesla_cloning/README.md

 Tesla website cloning and using BEM

 - BEM
-- animation
+- Animation
-- media query - when screens gets smaller, how it should work
+- Media query - when screens gets smaller, how it should work
 - JS